lennylv/DGCddG/README.md

 ############################################################################

-Any more question, please contact me : 20205227080@stu.suda.edu.cn
+Any more question, please contact to me : 20205227080@stu.suda.edu.cn

 ############################################################################